Back

 • Drive traffic to your site so you can test

-In case you need traffic to your website right away, PPC advertising can bring you the reviews you are looking for.
+In case you need the traffic to your website right away, PPC advertising can bring you the reviews you are looking for.
 You can test titles, landing pages, call-to-action buttons, etc.

 PPC will certainly help speed up your inbound marketing strategy, but we must not forget the essence: valuable and relevant content.
 Without it, PPC will not be of much use.